efarmerce/Conversational-AI-for-Farmers/README.md

  <a href="https://www.youtube.com/watch?v=NYsjW3Ro17w" target="_blank"> ![demo](https://user-images.githubusercontent.com/30501155/43646572-e26d36a0-9752-11e8-9591-61da00f5df23.PNG)</a>

 The voice assistance is able to answer questions related to rainfall, Temperature and weather condition at Theni district for past, present and near future in communicative way.
-In the Above video we have showcased using the Vpoice assistant the uder can ask the app, the trained questions, like what is the rainfall at a specific station, we have made the Voice assistant respond in 2 different ways
+In the Above video we have showcased using the Voice assistant the user can ask the app, the trained questions, like what is the rainfall at a specific station, we have made the Voice assistant respond in 2 different ways

-Ressponse 1 is through Voice, if the questions are asked to the voice assistant then it responds ion voice in a cimmunicative way
+Ressponse 1 is through Voice, if the questions are asked to the voice assistant then it responds in voice in a communicative way
-(In the Pitch Video the user can see the demonstartions of the conversation AI) Response 2 is instructing the app to open those Stations for visualing the results ( In the above video u can see the demo of this application)
+(In the Pitch Video you can see the demonstartions of the conversation AI) Response 2 is instructing the app to open those Stations for visualing the results.Basically instructing the app through voice to do some specific tasks ( In the above video u can see the demo of this application)

-Unanswered Questions, for which the Voice kit is not trained for, gets automatically stored to Firebase
+Unanswered Questions, for which the Voice kit is not trained for, gets automatically stored to Firebase database, so that we can finetune to have the better conversation system .

 <h2>OUTREACH</h2>
 <p>Our Team Really enjoyed the Field Demonstration</p>